* Putin comments on Ukraine may ease geopolitical tensions

 * Gold prices decline, U.S. dollar index edges up

-* Yellen says U.S. economy needs support, cites geopolitical tension (Updates to open of U.S. trading; changes dateline; previous LONDON)
+* Yellen says U.S. economy needs support, cites geopolitical tension (Updates to afternoon U.S. trading)

-NEW YORK, May 7 (Reuters) - Stock markets around the world were flat on Wednesday as investors digested comments from Russian President Vladimir Putin that indicated a possible easing to the geopolitical concerns over Ukraine that have recently weighed on markets.
+NEW YORK, May 7 Stock markets around the world were mostly flat on Wednesday as investors digested comments from Russian President Vladimir Putin that indicated a possible easing to geopolitical concerns over Ukraine that have recently weighed on investors.

 Gold, viewed as a safe-haven asset, fell 0.8 percent, while the U.S. dollar rose slightly against a basket of currencies, though it remained near a six-month low.

 Market participants also paid close attention to testimony from Federal Reserve Chair Janet Yellen, who said the U.S. economy was still in need of support from the central bank given the "considerable slack" in the labor market.
 She also cited the housing sector and geopolitical tensions as issues of concern.

 That the Fed sees a need for more accommodation "may mean the economy isn't recovering as much as we were expecting," said Eric Green, senior portfolio manager at Penn Capital Management in Philadelphia.